villyg/villyg.github.io/projects/gunvault/index.markdown

 ## Version history

+### 3.1
+- Expanded export functionality to use system options intstead of e-mail only

 ### 3.0
-- Minor bug fixes and improvements
+- Bug fixes and improvements

 ### 2.2.1
 - Minor bug fixes and improvements